Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Initial value problems for KdV- and Toda-type discrete integrable systems

 \subsection{Ultra-discrete KdV equation}

-For a fixed $L\in\mathbb{R}$, the ultra-discrete KdV equation is described as follows, where the variables $(\eta_n^t,U_n^t)_{n,t\in\mathbb{Z}}$ can in general take values in $\mathbb{R}$, though one can also consider specialisations, some of which we discuss below (see Subsections \ref{specialsec}, \ref{knownsec}).
+For a fixed $L\in\mathbb{R}$, the ultra-discrete KdV equation is described as follows, where the variables $(\eta_n^t,U_n^t)_{n,t\in\mathbb{Z}}$ can in general take values in $\mathbb{R}$, though one can also consider specializations, some of which we discuss below (see Subsections \ref{specialsec}, \ref{knownsec}).
+For example, the original BBS of \cite{takahashi1990} corresponds to setting $L=1$ and restricting to configurations taking values in $\{0,1\}^\mathbb{Z}$.

 \eqbox{Ultra-discrete KdV equation}{ for all $n,t\in\mathbb{Z}$.}

 By analogy with the box-ball model, we think of $\eta^t=(\eta^t_n)_{n\in\mathbb{Z}}$ as the configuration of the system at time $t$, and $U^t=(U^t_n)_{n\in\mathbb{Z}}$ as an auxiliary variable representing a carrier-type process, which captures how mass is shifted from left to right at time $t$.
 For certain boundary conditions, it is clear that the two-dimensional lattice equation \eqref{UDKDV} has a unique solution (see Subsection \ref{boundarysec} for discussion of this point).
 However, for the initial value problem with boundary condition given by $\eta^0=\eta$ for some $\eta\in\mathbb{R}^\mathbb{Z}$, both the existence and the uniqueness of the solution is in question.
 Indeed, as per the comment in the introduction regarding the BBS, it is not true in general if one considers the evolution over a single time step.
 In this subsection, we tackle the problem for configurations $\eta$ that fall within the class